 At the heart of the BOC are the Examination Committees and Qualification Work Groups that function to develop and review certification exams and qualifications, ensure the validity of exams through practice analyses, and set standards for passing exams and qualifications.
 Examination Committees and Qualification Work Groups are composed of technicians, technologists, laboratory scientists, supervisors, educators, and physicians from across the country.
 These dedicated volunteers are appointed based on their clinical competence and their desire to improve the profession through certification of laboratory professionals.

-ASCP-BOC certification examinations with required the Certification Maintenance Program (CMP) are accredited by ANSI.
+ASCP-BOC certification examinations under the Credential Maintenance Program (CMP) are accredited by ANSI.
 The American National Standards Institute (ANSI) awards accreditation to personnel certification agencies that meet the International ISO Standard 17024.
 The ASCP BOC is the only medical laboratory certification agency awarded accreditation by ANSI.

 Certification and Qualification